AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 ## Pickle file structure and content

 Each file contains:

-An array containing ten objects, representing Monte Carlo iterations, where any object provides a groundtruth (boolean array that shows where the anomalies are injected) and an array containing adjacency matrices already injected.
+An array composed by ten objects, representing Monte Carlo iterations, where each object provides a groundtruth (boolean array that shows where the anomalies are injected) and an array containing adjacency matrices already injected.
-Each pickel file represent an experiment using a type of anomaly.
+Each pickle file represents an experiment using a type of anomaly.

 File structure: